 ABP is committed to improving its practices to combat slavery and human trafficking.
 Over the previous year ABP has continued to make progress in seeking to ensure that its supply chain environment remains free from slavery, forced labour and human trafficking.
-ABP has progressed its strategic review of its procured goods, services and works and developed its central procurement function to lead future procurement activity across the ABP group.
+ABP has progressed its strategic review of its procured goods, services and works and has continued to develop its central and regional procurement function across the ABP group.
+ABP has also made adjustments as appropriate to address some of the challenges and risks which have arisen in relation to COVID-19.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes ABP's slavery and human trafficking statement for the financial year ended 31 December 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes ABP's slavery and human trafficking statement for the financial year ended 31 December 2019.
 This statement has been approved by ABP's board of directors.

-Signed by:
+Signed by